cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 Packed CBOR can employ two kinds of optimization:

-- structure sharing: substructures (data items) that occur repeatedly in the original CBOR data item can be collapsed to a simple reference to a common representation of that data item.
+- item sharing: substructures (data items) that occur repeatedly in the original CBOR data item can be collapsed to a simple reference to a common representation of that data item.
   The processing required during consumption is limited to following that reference.
-- prefix sharing: strings that share a prefix can be replaced by a reference to a common prefix plus the rest of the string.
-The processing required during consumption is similar to following the prefix reference plus that for an indefinite-length string.
+- affix sharing: data items (strings, containers) that share a prefix or suffix (affix) can be replaced by a reference to a common affix plus the rest of the data item.
+For strings, the processing required during consumption is similar to following the affix reference plus that for an indefinite-length string.

-A specific application protocol that employs Packed CBOR might allow both kinds of optimization or limit the representation to structure sharing only.
+A specific application protocol that employs Packed CBOR might allow both kinds of optimization or limit the representation to item sharing only.

 Terminology         {#terms}
 ------------

 {::boilerplate bcp14}

+Packed reference:
+: A shared item reference or an affix reference

+Shared item reference:
+: A reference to a shared item as defined in {{sec-referencing-shared-items}}

+Affix reference:
+: A reference that combines an affix item as defined in {{sec-referencing-affix-items}}.

+Affix:
+: Prefix or suffix.

+Packing tables:
+: The triple of a shared item table, a prefix table, and a suffix table.

+Expansion:
+: The result of applying a packed reference in the context of given Packing tables.

 The definitions of {{-bis}} apply.
 The term "byte" is used in its now customary sense as a synonym for